hwk06023/SONATA/test/README.md

 1. Use CUDA for faster processing if you have a compatible GPU
 2. For long audio files, consider using the advanced script with preprocessing
 3. Batch processing can significantly improve throughput when processing multiple files
+4. Speaker diarization adds additional processing time, use only when needed